bderraz/Nintendo-NES-Emulators/README.md

 # NES Emulator
- C++ NES emulator is a fun project I started because I my intrest in computer architecture and old-school games.
+ C++ NES emulator is a fun project I started because of my intrest in computer architecture and old-school games.

 ### Prerequisites